quintagroup/quintagroup.plonecomments/README.txt

 Copyright (c) "Quintagroup": http://quintagroup.com, 2004-2009

-Plone Comments (quintagroup.plonecomments) is a Plone product developed to improve the site managers and editors expirience with standard commenting mechanism in Plone.
+Plone Comments (quintagroup.plonecomments) is a Plone product developed to improve the site managers and editors experience with standard commenting mechanism in Plone.